About Davidson County

 Named After William Lee Davidson

-• The Davidson County Register of Deeds office, situated at 700 President Ronald Reagan Way, handles property records and land transactions.
+• Davidson County Register of Deeds office, situated at 700 President Ronald Reagan Way, handles property records and land transactions.

 700 President Ronald Reagan Way, Nashville, TN 37210

-The county was established in 1783 and named after William Lee Davidson, a North Carolina general who died in the Revolutionary War.
+Davidson County was established in 1783 and named after William Lee Davidson, a North Carolina general who died in the Revolutionary War.
 Major landmarks include the Tennessee State Capitol, the Grand Ole Opry, the Parthenon replica in Centennial Park, the Country Music Hall of Fame, and Vanderbilt University.
 The Cumberland River flows through Davidson County, providing both historical transportation routes and modern recreational opportunities.

 The Metropolitan County Clerk's office, located at 700 President Ronald Reagan Way, Nashville, TN 37210, maintains vital records and official county documents.
 The Metropolitan Trustee's office manages property tax collections.
-The Davidson County Assessor of Property, located at 700 President Ronald Reagan Way, Suite 300, is responsible for property assessments and tax mapping.
+Davidson Property Assessor of Property, located at 700 President Ronald Reagan Way, Suite 300, is responsible for property assessments and tax mapping.

 What makes Davidson County unique is its consolidated metropolitan structure, its status as Tennessee's cultural and economic hub, and its position as the heart of the American country music industry.